Prasadpur

-Prosadpur (official name " Prasadpur ") is a village in Haripal (community development block) in Chandannagore subdivision of Hooghly district in West Bengal, India.
+Prasadpur (official name " Prosadpur ") is a village in Haripal (community development block) in Chandannagore subdivision of Hooghly district in West Bengal, India.

 Location

 Prasadpur is located at 22°47′N 88°09′E. It is situated between Jagatballavpur and Jangipara.

 Transport

 Prasadpur is 2.5 km apart from Ahilyabai Holkar Road (State Highway 15).

 Roads of the village are mainly made with red mud.